mortium91/langchain-assistant/README.md

 ## Features

-- Communicate with OpenAIs GPT-3, GPT-3.5-Turbo, GPT-4 models via configuration
+- Communicate with OpenAIs GPT-3, GPT-3.5-Turbo, GPT-4 models via config.py
 - Support for text and voice messages
 - Integration with Telegram and WhatsApp
 - Generate images using OpenAI's DALL-E